This is a swim meet where instead of teams competing against each other, it girls against boys, and it's really a lot of fun.

 Though the meet was a lot of fun, there were a series of events that occurred that were quite unfortunate for me, but hilariously entertaining for others.

-we were all most definitely still thinking about
+Though we may look calm and happy, we were all most definitely still thinking about that relay that went wrong. |

 It all started with the first relay.